Helene Wessel: Political career

 After the Second World War she was active politically again.
-In 1949 she was one of the Center part's representatives in the Bundestag and also was elected chairwoman of the party, the first woman ever to lead a German party.
+In 1949 she was one of the Center party's representatives in the Bundestag and also was elected chairwoman of the party, the first woman ever to lead a German party.
 A Lutheran pacifist, the left-wing Catholic vocally opposed in 1951.
 Adenauer's policy of German rearmament and joined forces with the CDU's Gustav Heinemann, the former Minister of the Interior.
 Both formed the "Notgemeinschaft zur Rettung des Friedens in Europa" ("Emergency Community to Save Peace in Europe"), an initiative intended to prevent rearmament.

 Wessel resigned from her post and in November 1952 and left the party.
 Immediately afterwards, Wessel and Heinemann turned the "Notgemeinschaft" into a political party, the "Gesamtdeutsche Volkspartei" ("Whole-German People's Party" aka GVP), which failed badly in the elections of 1953.
 In 1957, the GVP dissolved and most members joined the SPD.